WHAT IS AN UNSUCCESSFUL WORK ATTEMPT?

-If you return to work after you heal, you become ineligible for ongoing benefits, as you are working.
-Working makes you ineligible for a monthly disability benefits.
-However, you can still receive benefits for the time that you were unable to work due to your disability.
+If you return to work after you heal, you cannot get ongoing benefits, as you are working.
+Working makes you ineligible for a monthly SSDI benefits.
+However, you can still receive benefits for the time that you were unable to work due to your illness.
 A closed period of benefits can even occur if you tried, unsuccessfully to work, in the middle of those two years.

-For example, if you tried to return to work for one month and you couldn’t keep going for 40 hours week due to your disability, then your work attempt is an unsuccessful work attempt.
-SSD benefits are still payable in the months of an unsuccessful work attempt.
+For example, if you tried to return to work for one month and you couldn’t keep going for 40 hours week due to your physical or mental condition, then your work attempt is an unsuccessful work attempt.
+SSD benefits are still payable in the months during an unsuccessful work attempt.

 CANNON DISABILITY LAW CAN HELP YOU TODAY

-We know that having a disability that keeps you from working is a huge change.
-Also, it is not an easy transition.
+We know that having a physical or mental condition that keeps you from working is a huge change.
+Also, it is not an easy change.
 You need money every month.
 That is where we come in.
 Cannon Disability’s lawyers can help you win disability benefits.

-If you want to know more about Cannon Disability’s representatives, then go to our About Us page.
+If you want to know more about Cannon Disability’s lawyers and staff, then go to our About Us page.
 There you can read about our legal experience.
 For example, Andria Summers can help you understand the disability rules.
-Dianna Cannon has been representing disability claimants for thirty years.
-Likewise, she has also won thousands of disability cases.
+Dianna Cannon has been helping people win benefits for over thirty years.
+Additionally, she has also won thousands of SSDI cases.
 Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.

-In the past 30 years, we have won over 20,000 disability cases for our clients.
+In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients argue for an unsuccessful work attempt so they don’t lose benefits.
 Our application specialists can help you apply for SSI and SSD benefits using the SSA’s website.

 WE WORK ON A CONTINGENCY FEE BASIS

-If you need disability benefits, then you should hire us to help you with your case.
+If you need SSD benefits, then you should hire us to help you with your case.
 In order to hire Cannon Disability, all you need to do is call or contact us.
-We offer a free consultation over the phone.
+We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.